i-love-flamingo/dingo/Readme.md

 ## Hello Dingo

-Dingo works very very similiar to [Guice](https://github.com/google/guice/wiki/GettingStarted)
+Dingo works very similar to [Guice](https://github.com/google/guice/wiki/GettingStarted)

 Basically one binds implementations/factories to interfaces, which are then resolved by Dingo.

 Given that Dingo's idea is based on Guice we use similar examples in this documentation:

 The following example shows a BillingService with two injected dependencies.
-Please note that Go's nature does not allow contructors, and does not allow decorations/annotations beside struct-tags, thus, we only use struct tags (and later arguments for providers).
+Please note that Go's nature does not allow constructors, and does not allow decorations/annotations beside struct-tags, thus, we only use struct tags (and later arguments for providers).

-Also Go does not have a way to reference types (like Java's `Something.class`) we use either pointers or `nil` and cast it to a pointer to the interface we want to specify: `(*Something)(nil)`.
+Also, Go does not have a way to reference types (like Java's `Something.class`) we use either pointers or `nil` and cast it to a pointer to the interface we want to specify: `(*Something)(nil)`.
-Dingo then knowns how to dereference it properly and derive the correct type `Something`.
+Dingo then knows how to dereference it properly and derive the correct type `Something`.
 This is not necessary for structs, where we can just use the null value via `Something{}`.

 See the example folder for a complete example.